Totonyus/ydl_api_ng/readme.md

 # Contributing

 - Found a bug ?
-Need an imprivment ?
+Need an improvement ?
 Need help ?
 Open a ticket !
--